 The researchers, lead by Harry Klee, a University of Florida Institute of Food and Agricultural Science (UF/IFAS) professor emeritus, and Charles Goulet, a plant science professor at Universite Laval in Quebec City, Canada, discovered a pathway to several important nitrogen-containing tomato taste molecules, the blog said.

 In a newly published study, scientists showed that five of the compounds are part of a biochemical pathway for the synthesis of these important flavor compounds.
-The scientists said they discovered the genetic information required for the production of detectable nitrogenous volatiles in tomatoes by using a closely similar fruit, Solanum pennellii, Denise Tieman, a UF/IFAS research assistant professor of horticultural sciences, said, according to the blog.
+The scientists said they discovered the genetic information required for the production of detectable nitrogenous volatiles in tomatoes by using a closely similar fruit, Solanum pennellii, said Denise Tieman, a UF/IFAS research assistant professor of horticultural sciences.

 The researchers were able to pinpoint a stage in the road to nitrogen-containing taste molecules as a result of this data.
-“Now that we know how these compounds are made in tomatoes, we can identify varieties that have the heirloom version of the enzyme and high levels of these flavor compounds, and we can breed this trait into modern tomatoes to improve flavor,” Tieman told the University of Florida blog.
+“Now that we know how these compounds are made in tomatoes, we can identify varieties that have the heirloom version of the enzyme and high levels of these flavor compounds, and we can breed this trait into modern tomatoes to improve flavor,” Tieman noted.